SupaxInc/data-structure-and-algorithms/README.md

 ## 210 - Course Schedule 2

-**Intuition:** Find a possible order of courses to complete based on prerequisites, akin to organizing tasks with dependencies using a directed graph to ensure all prerequisites are met before taking any course.
+**Intuition:** Find a possible order of courses to complete based on prerequisites, similar to organizing tasks with dependencies using a directed graph to ensure all prerequisites are met before taking any course.

 - Solutions